The stuff that keeps away the ghouls of bad decisions

 Clause b) says “determine”.
 Clause c), the safety net clause, says “compare”.
 Clause d) documents the results of the comparison.

 ISO/IEC Directives, Part 2, Clause 20.2 states “the status of the annex (informative or normative) shall be made clear by the way in which it is referred to in the text and shall be stated under the heading of the annex.”
 Since ISO/IEC 27001, Clause 6.1.3 c) says “… shall … compare … with those in Annex A”, Annex A must be accorded normative status.
 This is why ISO/IEC 27001 Annex A is normative.
 It does not mean that the controls in Annex A are requirements.
 The requirement is the comparison, Clause 6.1.3 c).
-Indeed, the introduction to Annex A says: “The control objectives and controls listed in Table A.1 are directly derived from and aligned with those listed in ISO/IEC 27002:2013, Clauses 5 to 18 and are to be used in context with Clause 6.1.3.”
+Indeed, the introduction to Annex A says: “The information security controls listed in Table A.1 are directly derived from and aligned with those listed in ISO/IEC 27002:2022, Clauses 5 to 8, and shall be used in context with 6.1.3.”
 Here, the underlined text highlights the purpose of Annex A, being the reference source for the verification requirement in Clause 6.1.3 c) described above.
 This is reinforced by the note to Clause 6.1.3 b) which points out that “Organizations can design controls as required, or identify them from any source”.
 Thus, the controls in Annex A are not requirements.

 you consent to that site setting authentication session cookies